 Tricuspid atresia occurs during fetal growth when your baby's heart is developing.
-While some factors, such as heredity or Down syndrome, may increase your baby's risk of congenital heart defects, such as tricuspid atresia, the cause of congenital heart disease is unknown in most cases.
+While some factors, such as heredity or Down syndrome, may increase your baby's risk of congenital heart defects such as tricuspid atresia, the cause of congenital heart disease is unknown in most cases.

-The right side of the heart moves blood to the lungs.
+The right side of the heart moves blood to the lungs through the pulmonary artery.
 In your lungs, oxygen enriches the blood, which then circulates to your heart's left side.
 The left side of the heart pumps blood into a large vessel called the aorta, which circulates the oxygen-rich blood to the rest of your body.

 When things go wrong

 In tricuspid atresia, the right side of the heart can't properly pump blood to the lungs because the tricuspid valve — located between the upper right chamber (right atrium) and the lower right chamber (right ventricle) — is missing.
 Instead, a solid sheet of tissue blocks the flow of blood from the right atrium to the right ventricle.
 As a result, the right ventricle is usually very small and underdeveloped (hypoplastic).

 Blood instead flows from the right atrium to the left atrium through a hole in the wall between them (septum).
 This hole is either a heart defect (atrial septal defect) or an enlarged natural opening (foramen ovale) that is supposed to close soon after birth.
 If a baby with tricuspid atresia doesn't have an atrial septal defect, the baby may need a procedure to create this opening.

 Once the blood flows from the right atrium to the left atrium, the heart's left side must pump blood both to the rest of the body and to the lungs.
 In some cases, blood flows through a natural opening between the aorta and pulmonary artery (ductus arteriosus).